gesiscss/btw17_sample_scripts/README.md

 # btw17_sample_scripts
-Scripts that use and analyze BTW2017 sample datasets
+Scripts that use and analyze BTW2017 sample datasets.

-## installation
+# installation
-- run pip install requirements.txt
+	 pip install requirements.txt

+See query_sample.ipynb for starter code on querying and analyzing the sample dataset of BTW17 tweets.